 In most states, the legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering.
-For example, if John Smith starts a business repairing computers but doesn’t use a business name he doesn’t have to register.
-If John decides to name his business, John’s Computer Repair, then he would need to register.
+For example, if John Smith starts a business repairing computers but doesn’t use a business name, he would simply use his name.
+If John decides to name his business John’s Computer Repair, then he may want to register.

 Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
 Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without forming another entity.

-How much does a DBA cost in Mississippi?
+How much does it cost to get a DBA in Mississippi?

 The filing fee for the Fictitious Business Name Registration is $25 in Mississippi.

 What are the steps to file a DBA in Mississippi?

 Visit the Mississippi Secretary of State’s website to fill out the Fictitious Business Name registration form.